canonical/sdkcraft/docs/explanation/workshopctl.rst

   or if 5 seconds pass without :samp:`set-health` being invoked, the SDK health is changed to :samp:`error`.

-- *Error*: the hook exits with an non-zero code or explicitly sets SDK health to :samp:`error`.
+- *Error*: the hook exits with a non-zero code or explicitly sets SDK health to :samp:`error`.